neos/fusion-form/Documentation/RuntimeFormBasics.md

 ## Action - `Neos.Fusion.Form:Runtime.Action`

 Actions define what has to be done once the process is finished.
 Multiple actions can be configured as usually multiple things have to occur once the process is finished.
-The `type` of each action is declared a className or as identifier that converts to className via Convention.
+The `type` of each action is declared a className or as an identifier that converts to a class name via convention.
 Each action is configured with the defined `options` which allows to access
-form-data, settings and even node-properties in unified way.
+form data, settings and even node properties in a unified way.

-The actions types `Message`, `Redirect`, `Email` and `Log` are already implemented in Neos.Fusion.Form package.
+The action types `Message`, `Redirect`, `Email` and `Log` are already implemented in Neos.Fusion.Form package.

 ```
 renderer = Neos.Fusion.Form:Runtime.RuntimeForm {